sunfounder/pidog/docs/source/python/python_start/py_servo_adjust.rst

 .. image:: img/servo_arm.png

 Follow the instructions on the assembly foldout, insert the battery holder cable and turn the power switch to the ON.
+Then plug in a powered USB-C cable to activate the battery.
 Wait for 1-2 minutes, there will be a sound to indicate that the Raspberry Pi boots successfully.

 .. image:: img/power_on_robothat.png